-Most of the noise is in the high end of a standard communication channel of 300 Hz $\sim$ 3 KHz; also known as a voice channel.
+Most of the noise is in the high end of a standard communication channel of 300 Hz ~ 3 KHz; also known as a voice channel.
 Therefore, by processing the high end of the voice channel can improve audio reception quality.
-This is normally done by emphasizing (increasing the level) of the high end at the originating source audio by 6 db per octave and de-emphasizing (decreasing the level) of the high end of the far end audio at the same slope.

-This is a similar method to "Dolby B" technology used in stereo/hi-fi sound recordings for music listening; except its not companded (compression during recording and expansion during playback).
-For LMR, the far end listener will experience apparent noise reduction; thus, better S/N ratio.
-This method is for simplex operation and is done only in the subscriber units.
+This is normally done by emphasizing (increasing the level) of the high end at the originating source audio and de-emphasizing (decreasing the level) of the high end of the far end audio.
+The far end listener will experience apparent noise reduction; thus, better S/N ratio.
+This method is for simplex operation since this processing is done only in the subscriber units.
 While this may work for a single path, repeaters and multiple links will need further understanding to produce a quality audio path.